jahglow/radial-gauge/README.md

 ```
 ### Styling

-!!!The following four custom properties and mixins _MUST_ be included in your theme file, or custom-style and given values:
+The following five custom properties included in your theme file change the appearance of the gauge:

 Custom property | Description | Default
 ----------------|-------------|----------